Ryan Giggs loses damages claim against the Sun

 Richard Spearman QC, for the Sun's publisher News Group Newspapers (NGN), said the article reported Ms Thomas's relationship with a Premier League player and did not identify Mr Giggs.

-He said the Sun behaved "properly" and was not responsible for what happened after the article appeared.'No basis'
+He said the Sun behaved "properly" and was not responsible for what happened after the article appeared.

 Mr Spearman said legal action had been "spun along for a long, long time" - an allegation Mr Tomlinson described as being "wholly without foundation" - and told the court: "Going forward, there just is not a basis."